Septoplasty

 Will I have stitches?

 Yes.
-The incisions inside your nose are closed with dissolvable stitches that do not need to be removed after surgery.
+The incisions inside your nose are closed with dissolvable stitches.
+These do not need to be removed after surgery.

 How will I feel after my operation?

-You will be given pain relief after your operation, either as tablets, an injection, or sometimes a suppository given via your rectum (back passage).
+You will be given pain relief after your operation, either as:

-Usually your nose is a little uncomfortable and blocked, so you will have to breathe through your mouth.
-This will make your throat dry, so mouthwashes or drinks will be offered to you.
+Your nose will feel a little uncomfortable and blocked, so you will have to breathe through your mouth.
+This will make your throat dry, and you will be offered mouthwashes or drinks.

 How long will it take for my nose to heal?

 Healing can take several weeks.
 At first your nose feels quite blocked and there is a slight blood-stained discharge.
-This slowly settles over six to eight weeks.
+This slowly settles over 6 to 8 weeks.

 How long will I stay in hospital?

-The operation takes between 45 minutes and an hour.
-It is usually performed as a day case and you are able to go home two to three hours after your operation.
-This depends on whether there are any packs in your nose and whether you wake up quite quickly after your anaesthetic.
+The operation takes between 45 and 60 minutes.
+It is usually performed as a day case and you are able to go home 2 to 3 hours after your operation.
+When you go home will depend on:

-If you have other medical problems that prevent you having day case surgery, or your surgeon decides to place packs in your nose after your operation, you may have to stay in hospital longer, possibly overnight.
+If any of these apply to you, you may have to stay in hospital longer, possibly overnight.
 This will usually be discussed with you before your operation.

 How do I look after my nose at home?